 - CUSTOMER DATA AND SECURITY.

 - Rights in Customer Data.
-As between the parties, Customer retains all right, title, and interest (including any intellectual property rights) in and to the Customer Data (excluding any Staffbase Technology).
+As between the parties, Customer retains all right, title, and interest (including any intellectual property rights) in and to the Customer Data.
 Customer hereby grants Staffbase a non-exclusive, worldwide, royalty-free right and license to collect, use, copy, display, perform, store, transmit, modify, and create derivative works of the Customer Data solely to the extent necessary to provide the Staffbase Service and related services to Customer.

 - Security.
-Staffbase agrees to maintain commercially reasonable technical and organizational measures designed to secure its systems from unauthorized disclosure and modification, which are described in more detail on Staffbase’s Security page on the website, currently available at staffbase.com/security.
+Staffbase agrees to maintain commercially reasonable technical and organizational measures designed to secure and protect Customer Data from unauthorized disclosure and modification, which are described in more detail on Staffbase’s Security page on the website, currently available at www.staffbase.com/security.
 Staffbase’s security measures include: (i) storing Customer Data on servers located in a physically secured location; and (ii) using firewalls, access controls, and similar security technology designed to protect Customer Data from unauthorized disclosure and modification.
-Additional security controls and other technical and organizational measures applicable for personal data are set out in the Data Processing Agreement, if applicable (See Section 6.3 below).

-- Privacy and Data Protection.
-For personal data, including of Authorized Users, processed by Staffbase as part of Staffbase Services, the Data Processing Agreement, currently available at https://staffbase.com/en/legal/dpa/ (the “DPA”), applies and is a part of this Agreement, unless Staffbase and Customer have signed a separate data processing agreement.
+- Data Protection.
+For personal data, including personal data of Authorized Users, processed by Staffbase as part of Staffbase Services, the Data Processing Agreement, currently available at https://staffbase.com/en/legal/dpa/ (“DPA”), applies and is a part of this Agreement, unless Staffbase and Customer have signed a separate data processing agreement.

 - SUPPORT, IMPLEMENTATION, AND CUSTOMER SUCCESS.
 Staffbase makes available web-based support through its website (currently available at https://support.staffbase.com/).
 Additional support services, including technical support and customer success resources, may be available to Customer upon payment of applicable fees (if any), as specified in Customer’s Order Form.
 Any support services are subject to this Agreement and Staffbase’s applicable support policies.
 Staffbase may also provide onboarding, deployment, and other services under this Agreement.
 The scope, pricing, and other terms for these additional services will be specified in an Order Form or other document referencing this Agreement.
 Customer may use anything delivered as part of these additional services internally during its Subscription Term to support its authorized use of the Staffbase Service, subject to the restrictions in Section 5 (Use Rights) above applicable to the Staffbase Service itself.
 Staffbase’s ability to deliver services will depend on Customer’s reasonable and timely cooperation and the accuracy and completeness of any information from Customer needed to deliver the services.